Find Assisted Living in Your Area

 Lighting

-In some people, Parkinson’s disease causes blurry vision, double vision and other vision problems.
-You may not be able to take away these symptoms, but you can complete lighting modifications to make it a little easier for your loved one to see.
-In rooms with dim overhead lighting, use table lamps or floor lamps to make things brighter.
-Consider adding LED lights inside kitchen cabinets or above countertops to make it easier to see while preparing meals or putting away dishes.
+In some people, Parkinson’s disease causes blurry vision, double vision, and other vision problems.
+Though you may not be able to cure these symptoms, lighting modifications could make it easier for your loved one to get around.
+Use table or floor lamps in rooms with dim overhead lighting.
+Consider adding LED lights to the insides of kitchen cabinets or the rims above countertops to make it easier for them to complete daily tasks.

-For seniors who use walkers or wheelchairs, it can also be helpful to add light-switch extenders in each room of the home.
-These extenders make it possible to access existing light switches without having to reach or stand up from a seated position, which may reduce the risk of falls.
-If necessary, add longer cords or chains to overhead lights that aren’t on a switch.
+For seniors who use walkers or wheelchairs, adding light-switch extenders in each room could also make it possible to reach the lights without standing up, which may reduce their risk of falling.
+If necessary, you can also add longer cords or chains to overhead lights that aren’t on a switch.

 Flooring

 Parkinsonian gait is a common symptom of Parkinson’s disease.
 People with this symptom may shuffle their feet when they walk or freeze before taking a step.
-Your loved one may also maintain a stooped position as they walk, making it even more difficult to navigate through each room.
-One way to reduce the risk of falls is to replace thick carpeting with thin carpet or hard flooring.
-Deep-pile carpet isn’t recommended because people who shuffle don’t pick up their feet when they walk, increasing the risk of tripping over the thick surface.
-Additionally, walkers and wheelchairs are more difficult to maneuver and use on deep-pile carpeting.
+Your loved one may also maintain a stooped position, making it even more difficult to navigate through each room.
+One way to reduce the risk of falls is to replace thick carpets with thinner versions or even hard flooring.
+Deep-pile carpet more easily trips those who shuffle their feet when they walk.
+Additionally, walkers and wheelchairs are more difficult to maneuver on thicker carpets.

 Furniture